 Tri-Cities Opera – Resident Artist Training Program

 Tri-Cities Opera offers aspiring opera singers a unique blend of instruction and practical experience through its Resident Artist Training Program, providing the wide variety of skills required of a professional opera singer.
 Most Resident Artists have completed both a Bachelor and/or Master of Music Degree.
 Tri-Cities Opera prefers to cast the majority of its operatic roles with members of the Resident Artist Training Program.
-Performances take place in our rented 1,500-seat performance venue, The Forum Theatre and in our Tri-Cities Opera Center Theatre which is in the beginning stages of conversion to a black-box theatre .
+Performances take place in our rented 1,500-seat performance venue, The Forum Theatre and in our recently renovated Savoca Hibbitt Hall at the Tri-Cities Opera Center, which can be utilized as a proscenium, thrust, or black-box theatre .

 Resident Artists receive practical experience as they rehearse and perform in: